meteor/meteor/content/deployment.md

 <h2 id="deploying">Deploying</h2>

-There are many options on where to deploy your Meteor application but here are some prominent options.
+There are many options on where to deploy your Meteor application, and we'll discuss some options here.

+<h3 id="custom-deployment">Custom Deployment</h3>
+The Meteor tool has a command `meteor build` that creates a deployment bundle, which is a complete node application which can be run on any host that can run node applications (once pointed at a MongoDB instance).
+You can host this application wherever you like and there are many options in terms of how you set it up and configure it.

+However, unless you have a specific need to roll your own hosting environment, the other options here are definitely easier, and probably make for a better setup than doing everything from scratch.

 <h3 id="free-hosting">Meteor's free hosting</h3>